HaydenElza/blog/_posts/2015-06-27-Minecraft-Teleport.md

 /tp @p[score_teleport_min=1,score_teleport=1] 391 56 -555
 ~~~

-The first command enables players to used the trigger.
+The first command enables players to use the trigger.
 This needs to constantly run because a trigger needs to be re-enabled for a player after each use.
 The seccond comand tests for a "teleport" score greater than 0 and will reset a players "teleport" score back to zero.
 The last command is what ever command you want to run when the trigger is set to 1.
 Below are examples of commands for a "teleport" trigger set to 2 and 3.

 ~~~
 /tp @p[score_teleport_min=2,score_teleport=2] 321 12 -325